renuo/learningweek-2017-kata/README.md

 ## Challenge

-Implement the method `SubstringPuzzle::substring_puzzle`, which tests whether a string can be built by concatenating strings from a list of substrings.
+Implement the method `SubstringPuzzle::solvable?`, which tests whether a string can be built by concatenating strings from a list of substrings.
 The substrings may be used multiple times and not all substrings have to be used.

 ### Arguments